Undergraduate Course: Automated Reasoning (INFR09042)

 This may involve either formalized mathematics (e.g. looking at a geometric theory) or a formal verification example.

-The assignment will be a combination of basic to intermediate representation and reasoning in Isabelle (up to 40%), more advanced proof tackling one particular domain or example (up to 40%) and a final part which, if completed successfully, will clearly demonstrate that the student has a good of the challenges that advanced interactive theorem proving entails.
+The assignment will be a combination of basic to intermediate representation and reasoning in Isabelle (up to 40%), more advanced proof tackling one particular domain or example (up to 40%) and a final part which, if completed successfully, will clearly demonstrate that the student has a good grasp of the challenges that advanced interactive theorem proving entails.

 Entry Requirements (not applicable to Visiting Students)